omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

   fact do make decisions to benefit a group out of pure altruism.

+## Empirical Data

+I started a book club in February 2023 and since the beginning I pushed for the rule that if you don't come, you pay for everyone's drinks next time.
+The club has been meeting almost every week for over a year and is growing.
+I believe this rule contributed to the success of the group but of course there are too many factors to know for sure and I am heavily biased.
+I can think of three somewhat comparable groups (without such a rule) I attended in the last three years that fizzled out after 2 months.
+But again, too many factors to know for sure.

+I would be very interested in hearing other people's experiences or someone trying a (somewhat) controlled experiment.

 ## Credits

+* Many thanks to Anjali, Catarina, Daniel (@7secularsermons), Bijay, Hauke, Nawid and Robert for proof reading, criticism and suggestions.
 * Image with pocket and community cards:
   * Bob de Becker
   * License CC-BY-2.0
   * https://commons.wikimedia.org/wiki/File:All_in_(23243546592).jpg
 * Gold dollar coin
+  * (I removed the white background and converted it to webp format)
   * Coin: James B. Longacre.
 Image by Lost Dutchman Rare Coins
   * License CC BY-SA 3.0 US Deed
   * https://commons.wikimedia.org/wiki/File:1852_gold_dollar_obverse.jpg
-* Many thanks to Catarina, Bijay, Hauke and Nawid for proof reading, criticism and suggestions.